jansvoboda11/psr-router/README.md

 You should register your routes in the `RouteCollection`.
 You have to provide the path definition and a handler.
 If you plan to use the URI generator, you should also provide a name of the route.
-You can also add any data to the route with the fourth argument, which can be accessed later (e.g. in your custom middleware).
+You can also add any data to the route with the fourth argument, which can be accessed later on (e.g. in your custom middleware).

 ```php
 $routes = RouteCollection::create();